Claremont McKenna College: Housing

-As a residential community, student life is centered on campus with 96% of students living on campus; four years of housing is guaranteed.
+Student life centers on campus, with 96% of students living on campus; four years of housing is guaranteed.
 Claremont's dorms are divided into three regions: North Quad, Mid Quad, and South Quad.
-In addition, the student apartments sit on the East edge of campus, and are occupied primarily by seniors.
+The student apartments sit on the east edge of campus are occupied primarily by seniors.
 All dorm rooms are attended to by housekeeping staff every week.
-North Quad is made up of Appleby, Boswell, Green and Wohlford Halls, which were the campus's first dorms.
-In north quad, every room opens to the outdoors instead of opening to an interior hallway.
+North Quad comprises Appleby, Boswell, Green and Wohlford Halls, the campus's first dorms.
+In north quad, every room opens to the outdoors instead of to an interior hallway.
 North quad rooms are all doubles grouped into suites of four rooms that share a bathroom.

 CMC's Mid Quad is home to Beckett, Berger, Benson, Phillips, Crown, Marks and Claremont Halls, which feature long interior corridors, double and single rooms, large shared-bathroom facilities and all-dorm lounge areas.
 Berger, Claremont and Benson Halls are connected, and make up a larger building known on campus as BCB.
 As of 2022, Claremont Hall has been renamned to Valach Hall, therefore changing BCB into BVB.

 The tallest buildings in Claremont are "The Towers", Auen, Fawcett, and Stark Halls, which make up South Quad.
 Each tower has seven floors with approximately twelve students per floor.
 Each floor has a common area and a large shared bathroom, while there is also an all-dorm lounge area on the ground floor.
 Stark Hall, the newest of the South Quad dorms, is substance-free.
 Auen and Fawcett underwent complete interior renovations in the summer of 2008.